GitLab CI integration

 The corresponding pipeline for the test runner needs to be added to OpenText Core Software Delivery Platform prior to running automated tests.

-Configure the following variables at the instance, group, or project level in GitLab: testsToRun, suiteId, suiteRunId, executionId, testRunnerBranch (optional)
+Configure the following variable at the instance, group, or project level in GitLab: testsToRun.

 Example (Maven): mvn clean test -DTest=$testsToRun

-When creating a test runner in OpenText Core Software Delivery Platform, select the appropriate testing framework (for example, JUnit or UFT).
+When creating a test runner in OpenText Core Software Delivery Platform, select the appropriate testing framework (for example, JUnit, UFT, or Cucumber).
 The testsToRun parameter is generated automatically based on the selection.

 Back to top